SpenceKonde/megaTinyCore/megaavr/extras/Ref_Tuning.md

 ## Future tuning sketch
 *Using a timebase to tune from is - of course - inconvenient.
-It's tantalyzing, because we are just so close to not needing that.
+It's tantalizing, because we are just so close to not needing that.
 Consider that the chip starts reasonably well tuned (at room temp, they're usually within 1%, and always close enough for UART).
 With the internal HF oscillator's factory cal, plus - from the SIGROW - the factory cal error term (on the 2-series parts, this is often on the just one or two parts per 1024 - truly a miracle of technology).
-That means that we alreadty have a known frequency reference.
+That means that we already have a known frequency reference.
 If we only had some independent timebase to compare that with, even a terribly inaccurate clock could be used - as long as it was stable (in terms of frequency) over the duration of a calibration cycle (which is only around 10 seconds), we could work out it's frequency from the internal clock at factory cal, and then the internal oscillator could be set to every calibration value possible and compared to that to figure out the appropriate value for the calibration to all the target speeds, just like the normal tuning sketch....
 Now... uhh...*

 *Excuse me, Mr. Clock in the back, would you please sit down.
 Everyone else, pay attention, there's a lot of potential here.
 As I was saying - the dream would be for there to be some second independent oscillator on the chip... especially if there were some convenient way to prescale it down to something like the timescales I showed us earlier - 1 kHz, 500 Hz... or even slower - that could totally transform the experience of tuning a modern AVR!
 I say - this can be a reality some day, we must just look inside ourselv--**Hey!
 Stop!
 What are you doing?
 Put that down!
 I'm serious, Clock, knock that off rig-- OW! mmmmphh*** **CRASH**tinkle.... *thud*

 *My name's Clock, and - unlike a certain instructor - I value yer Time, and I specialize in keeping it Real...
 I've got just what you need, right here....* (((to be continued)))